mauroservienti/NServiceBus.Extensions.DispatchRetries/README.md

 }
 ```

 Both `MyOtherMessage1` and `MyOtherMessage2` will be dispatch to the transport in a batch.
-The actual send operation does not happen immidiately, it happens when messages are dispatched to the transport at the very end of the pipeline execution.
+The actual send operation does not happen immediately, it happens when messages are dispatched to the transport at the very end of the pipeline execution.

 ### Immediate dispatch operations